This information is aimed to help fans who are new to the game and new to Preston North End.

 The stadium name is Deepdale, we have played football there since our first game in 1880, with the sports club we originated from having played there for most of the preceding decade.

-Preston North End play in white shirt, navy shorts and white socks
+Preston North End play in white shirt, navy shorts and navy and white hooped socks.

 Preston North End's mascot is the Deepdale Duck.
 The first mascot to be sent off in a league game who has been hassling players since 1994.
 As proved in previous seasons he is a rather mischievous duck.
 He is great with kids and always makes a special effort to entertain all the fans, home and away.